avishekdutta14/CAMEO/README.md

 # CAMEO
-A tool for control subtraction and data-mining in the field of microbial ecology
+A tool for control subtraction and data-mining in the field of microbial ecology.

 ## Steps for using CAMEO